 Level 2 chargers, on the other hand, are sold separately from the car.
 These chargers are plugged into a 240V outlet and, depending on the charger and type of electric vehicle, can charge 3 to 7 times faster.

 All level 2 chargers have an SAE J1772 connector, and you can find level 2 chargers at offices, grocery stores, and parking garages.
+They can be purchased and installed at your residential home as well.

 All the newer plug-in electric vehicles use the SAE J1772 standard charger to connect to a charging port.
 This is especially true in the U.S. market due to public charging stations with this plug type in the national electric vehicle network.